keita-sa/csci331-project-one/README.md

-✅The linked list implementation should be slower not faster.
+✅　The linked list implementation should be slower not faster.

-✅Linked list is more likely to result in slower because of dynamic memory management.
+✅　Linked list is more likely to result in slower because of dynamic memory management.